tzschmidt/Railway-Scheduling/encodings/README.md

 ```
 0{at(A,(Y2,X2),S) : cell(Y2,X2), at(A,(Y1,X1),S-1), |Y1-Y2|+|X1-X2|<=1}1 :- agent(A), step(S).
 ```
-In the first approach above the generation of possible positions (`at/3`) is limited to neighboring cells with tracks instead of all cells with tracks of the instance.
+In the first approach above the generation of possible positions (`at/3`) is limited to neighbouring cells with tracks instead of all cells with tracks of the instance.
-The additional removal of the constraint which checks for valid moves only to neighboring cells does not result in a performance increase.
+The additional removal of the constraint which checks for valid moves only to neighbouring cells does not result in a performance increase.

 ```
 % add transitions for waiting